ForJessicaSake/GoalTracker/README.md

-## Goal Tracker
+# GoalTracker - A software that makes it simple for you and your goals.

 ## About
-Goal Tracking made simple for you and your goals.
 GoalTracker is a progress tracking software that was developed using cool  web technologies, including Next.js, React-toastify, React-icons, Firebase, Tailwind, and AOS library.

 ## Technologies
 - Next.js